SanderMertens/bake/README.md

 use_private | list(string) | Same as "use", but dependencies are private, which means that header files will not be exposed to dependees of this project. use_runtime | list(string) | Specify dependencies that a project needs at runtime, but that are not used/linked with during build time. use-bundle | list(string) | Bundles to be used by project.
-If the bundles are also specified as a repository, bake will be able to automatically download & find dependencies in the specified bundles. sources | list(string) | List of paths that contain source files.
+If the bundles are also specified as a repository, bake will be able to automatically download & find dependencies in the specified bundles. amalgamate | bool | Experimental.
+Generate amalgamated header and source file for the project. sources | list(string) | List of paths that contain source files.
 Default is `src`.
 The `$SOURCES` rule is substituted with this value. includes | list(string) | List of paths that contain include files. keep_binary | bool | Do not clean binary files when doing bake clean.
 When a binary for the target platform is present, bake will skip the project.
 To force a rebuild, a user has to explicitly use the `bake rebuild` command.